group-nn-at-icmab-csic/WorMe/Readme.md

 ## Installation

-WorMe is a MATLAB application for Windows, macOS and Linux.
+WorMe is a MATLAB application for Windows.
 It **does not require a MATLAB licence**.
 The software binaries and source code are found [here](https://github.com/group-nn-at-icmab-csic/WorMe/releases/latest).
 - Install as local software from the executable or install file.
 - Execute the source code, `WM_length_determination.m`, from the MATLAB Desktop environment software (version >2021b).
 (This requires a MATLAB licence).
 - Execute as a local file after installing MATLAB Runtime (version 9.11).